 Cooperation, effective communication, policy compliance, organization, punctuality, regular attendance, and time management are all examples of basic work habits.

-Employees that practice strong work habits might expand their typical job responsibilities and tasks by aiding their coworkers in a support role to increase corporate efficiency and production (profitability).
+Employees who practice strong work habits might expand their typical job responsibilities and tasks by aiding their coworkers in a support role to increase corporate efficiency and production (profitability).

 Other employers admire employees who develop and display exceptional workplace habits on a consistent basis and should reward them with promotions to honor their service.